 When sending and receiving shipments, loading docks should be used when possible and the need to rearrange cargo outdoors mid-transport should be minimized.

 All containers must be labeled on the outside with destination/location code and an individual's attention (e.g. PR 344 ATTN: Tara Kennedy).
+Use these label templates to create shipping labels.

 All pickup requests must originate with the owning collection or designated units.
 If the requestor is not the same as the recipient, the requestor must consistently alert the recipient of the shipment.
-If you must make a shipment to or from a building in which your unit does not have a service point, another unit with a service point in that building can facilitate the shipment; for example, Manuscripts and Archives could facilitate a shipment on behalf of Preservation for exhibitions in the Memorabilia Room.
+If you must make a shipment to or from a building in which your unit does not have a service point, another unit with a service point in that building can facilitate the shipment; for example, Manuscripts and Archives could facilitate a shipment on behalf of Preservation for exhibitions in SML.

 Scheduling the Shipment: